Top 8 Reasons To Choose Managed WordPress Hosting

 3. Managed WordPress Hosting

-The third crowd of people are typically small to medium sized businesses, high traffic blogs, and or enterprises that are looking for more efficient ways to host their WordPress website.
+The third crowd of people are typically small to medium sized businesses, high traffic blogs, and companies looking for specialized enterprise WordPress hosting.
 This crowd realizes that a managed WordPress hosting is a good investment because it saves them manpower, time, and usually offers better performance since it is fine tuned for the CMS.
 Plans for managed WordPress hosting typically range anywhere from $25 to $150 a month or more depending on the size of your site and needs.
 Large companies like jQuery, Plesk, Dyn, and NGINX are all using WordPress to host their website.
 Check out our in-depth post on 100+ top WordPress sites dominating the web to see more examples.